-Before I dive into the good stuff, I would like to first acknowledge the beauty of the city itself.
-It’s a shame that because most people only hear about the red light district and how stoned everyone is in Amsterdam.
+But before I dive into the good stuff, I would first like to acknowledge the beauty of the city itself.
+It’s a shame that most people only hear about the red light district and how stoned everyone gets in Amsterdam — because there are FAR more things to admire.

-Just wander around the city and you will find beautiful water canals cutting through the streets, incredible European architecture and some of the most beautiful parks I’ve ever seen.
+Just wandering around the city, you’ll find beautiful water canals cutting through the streets, incredible European architecture, more bikers than cars, and some of the most beautiful parks I’ve ever seen.
 It’s almost like every single street corner is picture perfect out of a magazine.

-Amsterdam is a place where you will just lose all concept of time and fully enjoy everything the city has to offer.
-I strongly recommend renting a bike and roaming around the city, because Amsterdam is the most bicycle-friendly capital city in the world.
-60% of all trips around the city are made by bike, so the city has thousands of well-kept bike lanes.
+Amsterdam is a place where you will lose concept of time and fully enjoy everything the city has to offer.
+One of the best things that you can do is to hire a bike (for $10 per day) and roam around the city.
+Amsterdam is known as the most bike-friendly city in the world, and its really easy to navigate with the huge and well-kept bike lanes.

 The city has some of the least strict marijuana laws in the world, and boasts some 200+ “coffee shops” around town.
-Not to be confused with cafes, these coffee shops are a place where you can purchase and smoke weed, as well as hang out and enjoy the atmosphere.
+Not to be confused with standard cafes, these coffee shops are a place where you can purchase and smoke weed, as well as hang out and enjoy the atmosphere.
 They have been around since the 1970s and are an integral part of Dutch culture.
 You’ve gotta experience what they are like.
-I won’t say too much more about them here, but you can check out this article to see what to expect.

 – Currency: Euro (EUR)